 robotic surgical systems

-Vibration Analysis Services, often referred to as vibration consulting services, including working with facility and system design teams, to minimize the risk that the vibration criteria will be exceeded.
+Vibration Analysis Services, often referred to as vibration consulting services, we work with facility and system design teams, to minimize the risk that the vibration criteria will be exceeded.
 This work often involves providing Finite Element Analysis Services to model the anticipated vibration response performance of the system or the facility to expected disturbance dynamic loading conditions.

 Noise and Vibration Control Services, including source identification testing and associated design of isolation systems and mitigation measures to control excessive vibration.